gromblr1/mkdocs-base/docs/js/index.md

 *Note: "**const**" is like **var** or **let** except it cannot be changed.*
 *Note 2: Reusable code blocks are called "**functions**".*

-*Properties use dot operator (like .length)
+* Properties use dot operator (like .length)
-*Methods also use dot operator but with paranthesis like .trim() or .toUpperCase() *Built-in objects, including Math, are collections of methods and properties that JavaScript provides.
+* Methods also use dot operator but with paranthesis like .trim() or .toUpperCase()
+* Built-in objects, including Math, are collections of methods and properties that JavaScript provides.
+* Code not inside a function is GLOBAL.

 [Cheat Sheet Javascript](https://www.codecademy.com/learn/introduction-to-javascript/modules/learn-javascript-introduction/cheatsheet)